Food price rises put restive Egypt on edge

 The fall of the Egyptian pound has also become a headache for Hatem Zidan, sales and marketing manager at milling company Flour Land, which produces flour, pasta and biscuits with imported wheat.

-In two months the price he pays for a tonne of flour has risen 16 percent to 3,250 pounds ($480).
+In two months the price he pays for a tonne of flour has risen 16 percent to 3,250 pounds.
 The volatility of the exchange rate is making his work next to impossible, he said.

 "I can make a deal and then I have the surprise that I lose money.
 Now I am working day by day," he said.
 "I cannot make contracts for three months with businesses like I used to."